 - Impact (may be relevant to any audiences, including different age groups, career stages and sectors)

-Inclusion & Diversity Awards Committee
+Inclusion and Diversity Prize Committee

 - Marina Resmini, Queen Mary University of London (Chair)